 The sample of projects should consist of design folios in paper format no larger than A3 size.
 Each folio should include sufficient photographs showing an overall view and detailed evidence of the level of achievement reached on the model and/or final product.

-Centres must not send 3D models or products to Cambridge for moderation purposes.
+Centres must not send 3D models or products to Cambridge International for moderation purposes.

-The Cambridge Handbook and the Cambridge Administrative Guide both contain general instructions on the moderation of coursework.
+The Cambridge Handbook contains general instructions on the moderation of coursework.

 Centres should keep all records and supporting written work until after publication of results.